-#15 Updated by Wim DePreter 9 months ago
+#15 Updated by Wim DePreter about 6 years ago

 Mischa's comments inmade me think, and maybe "Archived" is not such a good version state, but we need a new state between "Locked" and "Closed" that indicates the version is shipped and "open" for reporting, like

 This way, you have an open/closed state before (for "Target Version": open/locked) and after (for "Affected Version": released/closed) release.

 A closed version can be considered as a closed project, so no new issues can be reported for a closed version (custom field "Affected Version" must be configured by administrator to exclude closed versions)